aabdugal/shopifyBackendChallenge/README.md

 Hello!
 This is my attempt at Shopify Intern Challenge.
 I have built a backend using Node.js with MySQL(hosted at AWS) and S3(AWS) for image storage.
+I did the "Allow image uploads AND store image with generated thumbnails" option.

 Both the [frontend](https://master.d1nry80urxfqwh.amplifyapp.com/) and [backend](https://gentle-hollows-64935.herokuapp.com/) are hosted.